Documentation Index

 ① Menu name Current menu name.

-② Basic features Create/Delete a volume.
+② Basic features Create and delete a Volume.

-View volume list
+View Volume list

-• ReadWriteOnce: The volume is accessed from a single node.
+• ReadWriteOnce: Access from a single node.

-• Used by: GPU instance where the volume is mounted.
+• Used by: Mounted GPU instance.

-• Operation: View the details of each volume.
+• Operation: View details for each Volume.

 Caution

-Create a volume
+Create a Volume

-To create a new volume:
+To create a new Volume:

 1. Click [Add].

-• The name should be between 3 and 30 characters long and include lowercase letters (a-z), numbers (0-9), and hyphens (-).
+• Enter 3-30 characters using lowercase letters (a-z), numbers (0-9), and hyphens (-).

-• Duplication is not allowed.
+• Duplicate names are not allowed.

-3. Enter the size of the volume.
+3. Enter the size.

 Caution